 Padatik is a film with an extremely minimalist story-line.
 It uses the travails of the fugitive Sumit to string together a diverse range of cinematic elements, documentary and archival footage, still photographs, speeches of political leaders, newspaper clippings and text inserts to present the director’s critique of left excesses and its failures.
 This breaking down of emotional continuity and realistic representation is heavily influenced by the aesthetics of the German playwright Bertolt Brecht and the adaptation of the techniques of alienation in cinema by filmmakers most notably Jean Luc Godard.
 The influence of Godard in Padatik (and in the films Sen made in the late 1960s and early 1970s) extends not only in the overall narrative framework but also in the extensive use of hand-held camera, on location shooting and freeze frames and text inserts, all of which hinder the build-up of melodrama and force the audience to get involved not with the characters but with the polemics of the film.
 In fact, all the characters of the film are deliberately made devoid of any subjectivity, even Sumit, the protagonist, with all his memories of family and his conflicts with his ex-terrorist freedom fighter father, remains a typical example of the Bengali middle class youth and there is no attempt in the film to endow him with subjectivity of thought and action.
 Nikhilda, the party boss and Provash, the brain-washed activist are created as cut-outs, they personify certain ideas and do not develop into well-rounded characters with a definite emotional/psychological curve.

 The only exception is Shilpi Mitra.
 The film exposes her psychological and emotional vulnerabilities that hide beneath her sophisticated and ice-cool veneer.
-Her breaking down after a harassing call from her bully of an ex-husband and her expression for her love for her son who studies in a hostel creates a some of the most engaging moments of the film, but in a typical example of undercutting the possibilities of emotional empathy between the audience and the film’s characters the scene is juxtaposed with a series of interviews (shot as a part of an opinion survey being conducted by Shilpi for her ad agency) where eminent women such as the writer Leela Majumdar and the singer Suchitra Mitra expound their views on the politics of male domination and the futility of women’s liberation unless all exploitative relations /equations are eliminated.
-It is Shilpi, who is also responsible for the most memorable sequence of the film, her confession that she is a secret sympathiser of left extremism caused by the death of her younger brother who left a life of luxury in order to live his life with all the freedom seeking people of the world and his subsequent disappearance in the killing fields of Punjab (incidentally, Punjab was another state where Naxalism was rampant in the early 1970s) definitely adds depth to her character otherwise portrayed as typical rich ice-maiden.
+Her breaking down after a harassing call from her bully of an ex-husband and her expression for her love for her son who studies in a hostel creates a some of the most engaging moments of the film.
+But in a typical example of undercutting the possibilities of emotional empathy between the audience and the film’s characters, the scene is juxtaposed with a series of interviews (shot as a part of an opinion survey being conducted by Shilpi for her ad agency) where eminent women such as the writer Leela Majumdar and the singer Suchitra Mitra expound their views on the politics of male domination and the futility of women’s liberation unless all exploitative relations/equations are eliminated.
+It is Shilpi, who is also responsible for the most memorable sequence of the film, her confession that she is a secret sympathiser of left extremism caused by the death of her younger brother, who left a life of luxury in order to live his life with all the freedom seeking people of the world, and his subsequent disappearance in the killing fields of Punjab (Punjab was another state where Naxalism was rampant in the early 1970s) definitely adds depth to her character otherwise portrayed as typical rich ice-maiden.

 Padatik is also a clinical study of isolation and in the sequences that depict Sumit’s stay in Shilpi’s apartment before she returns from her sojourn in New Delhi wonderfully capture the sense of boredom and fear that overwhelm his every moment.
 The film is able to convey the sense of fear that every ring of the doorbell or the telephone that is created in the mind of fugitive Sumit.
 The sense of boredom is best captured in the manner in which Sumit chain smokes packets of Charminar cigarette and his desultory reading of the works of Lenin which ironically theorize about choosing the true friends of the revolution.
 And in one of the films finest moments which also demonstrates the director’s immense control over the medium of cinema, Sumit plays the role of the docile servant and ceremoniously serves bed-tea with one and half teaspoons of sugar to himself in the role of the master!
 But, despite these phases of wit and sarcastic humor, the film remains shorn of dramatic emotions and is deliberately constructed as an essay on the mental state of the political activist and thus Sumit’s trials and tribulations fail to raise any empathy.